Forgot your username or password?

 effort to post video, transcripts and presentations of all the main

 stage presentations on the AIGA website.

-Join us in Minneapolis October 10-12, 2013 for “Head, Heart, Hand: AIGA Design Conference.”
-We’ll explore the dimensions of design strategy, social impact and design as craft.
+Join us in Minneapolis this October for “Head, Heart, Hand: AIGA Design Conference,” a biennial design conference exploring design strategy, social impact and design as craft.